 Once you find the perfect carpeting, invest in regular a carpet cleaning service such as Stanley Steemer to prevent long-term wear and tear on carpet fibers.
 The longer you wait to clean for things like spots or traffic patterns, the more likely your carpet is beyond repair.

 Remember that all carpets are different — that’s why professional services like Stanley Steemer have expert technicians to make sure your carpet is cleaned to its specific needs.

 How to Keep Carpets Clean With Dogs

 You’ll never keep all the dirt and mud off of your dog, but you can follow a few tips to help keep your carpets clean when you live with dogs.

 - Dry your dog’s paws when he comes inside.
 That will help prevent dirt from embedding in the carpet.
 He may not like it, but if you’re consistent, he’ll learn that he can’t come in until you wipe his paws

-- Wipe up spills as quickly as possible.
+- Blot up spills as quickly as possible.
 The sooner you clean up a spill, the less likely it will turn into a stain — but make sure to blot because wiping and rubbing can make the stain worse.

-- If you do find stains, there are many pet-safe cleaning solutions you can use on carpet
+- If you do find old spots or spills, there are many pet-safe cleaning solutions you can use on carpet

 We all make some compromises when we share our home with a dog, whether that means never leaving food on the counter, making room in the bed, or designating one armchair as “the dog’s chair.”
 But you don’t have to compromise when it comes to flooring.
 Your family can enjoy the comfort of a soft carpet, and you won’t have to gate off a room for fear of what your canine companion will do to the carpeting.
-He can come in and enjoy family life with you!
+Your dog can come in and enjoy family life with you, worry-free.